astralojia/Free4GameDevsX2Scaler/README.md

 # How Is It Different?

 F4GDX2 scaling doesn't work in the same way that xBR, HQx, Eagle or xBRZ, etc... do, but it is fairly similar in some ways.
-It's not designed to be used as a shader, and it's much more simple minded.
-It does a series of passes (13 as of writing this) that detect first boxes then checker patterns, then try to fill in curves and lines after.
 It converts a Unity Texture2D into a List<HSLColor>() and takes snapshots across the texture, detecting shapes, changing the List, then outputting it back into a Texture2D and saving it.